With so many models to choose from, how do you choose just one?

-First and foremost, you should know what kind of running you will be using your shoes for: road running or trail running?
-The difference is quite noticeable and will greatly influence your experience.
 Road running shoes are lightweight and breathable.
-They allow a fast and smooth stride, suitable for flat terrain.
-Trail running shoes are designed to support your ankle.
-Above all, they have a stronger sole to protect your feet against obstacles found on uneven terrain that you may encounter.
+They allow a fast and smooth stride, suitable over long stretches of flat terrain.
+Trail running shoes are designed to support your ankles.
+Above all, they have a stronger sole to protect your feet against the myriad obstacles littered across uneven terrain.

 1. Best Overall